 Best Slotted: Sabatier 14-inch Olivewood Slotted Spoon

-This 14-inch slotted spoon from French brand Sabatier is built from solid olive wood, which gives it an attractive, swirling grain.
+This 13.5-inch slotted spoon from Sabatier is built from solid olivewood, which gives it an attractive, swirling grain.
 Olivewood is particularly dense and sturdy and less prone to splitting or cracking than softer woods.
-The handle is rounded and tapered, so it’s comfortable to hold, and it features a leather loop at the end so it’s easy to hang from a kitchen hook or rail for easy access and space-saving storage.
+This spoon’s handle is rounded and tapered, so it’s comfortable to hold.
+It features a long leather loop at the end, so it can hang from a kitchen hook or rail for easy access and space-saving storage.

 Best Long-Handled: ECOSALL Heavy-Duty 18-Inch Wooden Spoon

 Large, deep bowl